ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: #in-what-cases-is-my-virtual-server-migrated-to-a-different-host-}
 {: faq}

 We are frequently upgrading our systems with most of the changes applied to virtual servers transparently.
 When changes happen, your virtual server would experience a brief pause of up to 3 seconds.
-In limited cases, a virtual server might need to be migrated to a different host.
+In limited cases, such as specialized hardware, a virtual server might need to be migrated to a different host.
 If a migration is required, the virtual server is shut down, migrated, and then restarted.
 A virtual server might be migrated in the following cases:

 * A host needs to be updated, a host is being decommissioned, or a host is not allowed to take on new instances.
 If a host is marked for any of these changes, when one of its virtual servers is restarted from the {{site.data.keyword.cloud_notm}} console, the restart automatically triggers the virtual server to be migrated to a different host.
 * Infrastructure maintenance.
 You might receive an email that indicates that maintenance is required on a system that is hosting your virtual server.
 Your virtual server might need to be migrated as part of the infrastructure maintenance.